CogentRedTester/mpv-file-browser/addons/README.md

 Replaces the user's home directory in the directory header with `~/`.

 **m3u-browser**
-Treats m3u playlists as folders which can be opened and browsed.
+Adds limitted support for m3u playlists

 **favourites**
 Implements a virtual directory of favourited files and folders.